 3. WordPress is used by many top websites, including TED, Sony Music, The New Yorker, TechCrunch, Variety, Microsoft News Center, Bata, and more.

-4. Over 60 million websites are hosted on the WordPress platform.
+4. Over 60 million websites are hosted on the Custom WordPress Development Services platform.

 6. According to KWFinder data, the term ‘WordPress’ was searched nearly 2,740,000 times per month in 2018.